IAWG-CSBC-PSON/pd1-asymmetry/README.md

 ## PD1 asymmetry project

+Data for the PD1 project are available at https://www.synapse.org/#!Synapse:syn22009464/files/.

-THe pd1_project folder contains multiple Jupyter notebooks for the pre-processing and analysis of the PD1 asymmetry project.
+The pd1_project folder contains multiple Jupyter notebooks for the pre-processing and analysis of the PD1 asymmetry project.
 In order to run them, several dependencies need to be installed: